Back to top

 e-mail contact : ESTAT-SDG-MONITORING@ec.europa.eu

-The indicator can be considered as similar to global SDG indicator 16.5.2 "Proportion of businesses who had at least one contact with a public official and who paid a bribe to a public official, or were asked for a bribe by these public officials, during the previous 12 months".
+The indicator can be considered as similar to global SDG indicator 16.5.2 "Proportion of businesses that had at least one contact with a public official and that paid a bribe to a public official, or were asked for a bribe by those public officials, during the previous 12 months".

 Corruption inflicts financial damage by lowering investment levels, hampering the fair operation of the internal market and reducing public finances.
 It also causes social harm as organised crime groups use corruption to commit other serious crimes, such as trafficking in drugs and human beings.
 As there is no meaningful way to assess absolute levels of corruption in countries or territories on the basis of hard empirical data, capturing perceptions of corruption of those in a position to offer assessments of public sector corruption is so far the most reliable method of comparing relative corruption levels across countries.